Rhys Williams (rugby league)

+Club career

+Youth

-He then played rugby union for Mold RFC and Llanelli Scarlets, before switching to rugby league.
+Williams began his rugby career in rugby union playing for Mold RFC and the Scarlets academy because switching to rugby league at age 18.

-Playing career

 Warrington

-Williams scored his first try for Warrington in the 68–16 win over Salford at Murrayfield on 1 May 2010, at the Magic Weekend in Edinburgh.
+Williams scored his first try for Warrington in the 68–16 win over Salford at Murrayfield on 1 May 2010 at Magic Weekend in Edinburgh.

-Crusaders RL
+Crusaders RL (loan)

-At the beginning of the 2011 season, Williams went back to his hometown of Wrexham to play for the Crusaders on loan.
-He scored his first try for the club against Salford at the Millennium Stadium on 13 February 2011, at Magic Weekend in Cardiff.
+At the beginning of the 2011 season, signed for Crusaders on loan.
+He scored his first try for the club against Salford at the Millennium Stadium on 13 February 2011 at Magic Weekend in Cardiff.
 After 6 games with the Welsh club, he was recalled to Warrington.

-Castleford
+Castleford (loan)

-He later spent time on loan at Castleford.
+Williams spent 2012 on loan at Castleford.